Configuration#

 meta_size

 MapProxy does not make a single request for every tile it needs, but it will request a large meta-tile that consist of multiple tiles. meta_size defines how large a meta-tile is.
 A meta_size of [4, 4] will request 16 tiles in one pass.
-With a tile size of 256x256 this will result in 1024x1024 requests to the source.
+With a tile size of 256x256 and 0 meta_buffer, this will result in 1024x1024 requests to the source.
+(Note that the default value for meta_buffer is 80.)
 Tiled sources are still requested tile by tile, but you can configure MapProxy to load multiple tiles in bulk with bulk_meta_tiles.

 bulk_meta_tiles